14 FAM 400

 14 FAM 417.1-3 Approval for Foreign Excess Classification

-State only: Property may not be classified as foreign excess without approval by the Chief, Property Management Branch (A/LM/PMP/PM).
+State only: Property may not be classified as foreign excess without approval by the Director, Property Management Division (A/LM/PMP/PM).

 USAID only: Property may not be classified as foreign excess without approval of M/MS/OMD.